Where to pick your own in Suffolk & Cambs

-You’ve missed the gooseberries but punnets at the ready because what’s in season right now are: strawberries, redcurrants, blackcurrants, raspberries and flowers.
+Punnets at the ready because gooseberry-picking is in full swing until mid July at this farm, so hotfoot it down there asap if you love this sweet soft fruit.
+Other PYO produce season right now are: strawberries, redcurrants, blackcurrants, raspberries and flowers.
 On a hillside overlooking Peterborough, Hill Farm’s a good ‘let’s keep various ages occupied for a couple of hours’ option during the summer holidays, with a decent-sized playground, small cafe and farm shop (leave with the chutney if nothing else), and friendly border collie Beau to pet.
 No need to book for mid-week PYO (Tues-Fri), but you’ll need to bag a slot in advance for a weekend visit.

 JUST OVER THE BORDER…